RightsDocketRightsDocket

 The rules around AI music keep moving.
 We track them so your release doesn't stall.

-AI tool terms shift.
-Distributor disclosure rules shift.
-USCO guidance and EU AI Act guidance keep moving.
-RightsDocket monitors 14 sources across copyright offices, provenance standards, AI tool terms, and distributor disclosure paths — then turns them into questions you can answer about your track and a signed record you can share.
+AI upload volume, distributor disclosure rules, USCO guidance, and provenance standards keep moving.
+RightsDocket monitors 15 official sources across DSPs, distributors, copyright offices, provenance standards, and AI tool terms, then turns the supported parts into questions you can answer about your track and a signed evidence record you can share.

 REVIEWED SOURCES